rawmodel/framework/README.md

 **ethAddressValidator()**: Function

-> Checks if the string represents an ethereum address.
+> Checks if the string represents an Ethereum address.

 **fqdnValidator(options)**: Function